dayseanm04/Phishing-Attack-Detection-and-Social-Engineering-Analysis/Lab-Objectives.md

 - Requests for sensitive or personal information
 - Incorrect recipient name or mismatched details
 - Suspicious or spoofed sender address
+- Poor grammar, spelling errors, or unprofessional formatting
+- Urgency tactics or threatening language
+- Redirection to websites